ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 assert letters == ['a', 'b', 'f', 'g']
 ```

-clear the list by replacing all the elements with an empty list
+Clear the list by replacing all the elements with an empty list.

 ```{code-cell}
 letters[:] = []
 assert letters == []
 ```
-The built-in function len() also applies to lists
+The built-in function `len()` also applies to lists.

 ```{code-cell}
 letters = ['a', 'b', 'c', 'd']